-Tuesday Talks are scheduled in Faculty House on the Morningside campus on alternate Tuesdays during the academic year.
+Tuesday Talks are scheduled on alternate Tuesdays during the academic year.
 EPIC members, faculty, and invited guests speak on topics that range across the academic spectrum and also address issues of particular importance to the retired academic community.

 Guests are welcome.

 View recordings of Tuesday Talks on EPIC's YouTube channel.

 October 27, 2020: "The Romantics in Our Own Time", Simon Schama, University Professor of Art History and History